 Business and Security Implications

-As the conflict expands into commercial infrastructure and civilian logistics, enterprise exposure now extends well beyond traditional “high-risk” sectors.
-The targeting patterns observed over the past 48 hours indicate that energy infrastructure, cloud assets, maritime corridors, and civilian-facing systems are all within scope.
+As the conflict expands into commercial infrastructure, civilian logistics, and private-sector economic targets, enterprise exposure now extends well beyond traditional “high-risk” sectors.
+The targeting patterns observed throughout this conflict indicate that energy infrastructure, cloud assets, maritime corridors, and civilian-facing systems are all within scope.

 Organizations should plan for volatility across personnel security, supply chains, cyber disruption, and regional service availability.